nimblecoin/web/README.md

  * mysql-server
 * memcached
 * stratum-mining
-* litecoind
+* dogecoind

 Setup
 ============

-* Fork the repo
+* Fork the repo.
-* Copy config public/include/config/global.inc.dist.php to a new global.inc.php
+* Copy `public/include/config/global.inc.dist.php` to a new `global.inc.php`.
-* Create your own database or use the dev database below
+* Edit the config with your own set up or use the Dev Config details below.

 Dev Config